cmariswar94/curriculum/intermediate_html_css/intermediate_html_concepts/emmet.md

 ### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.
+This section contains a general overview of topics that you will learn in this lesson...

 - Use some of Emmet's most useful shortcuts.
 - Set up custom Emmet keybindings in VS Code.